arvidn/libtorrent/docs/udp_tracker_protocol.rst

 .. _xbt-tracker: http://xbtt.sourceforge.net

-For additional information and descritptions of the terminology used in this document, see the `protocol specification`__
+For additional information and descriptions of the terminology used in this document, see the `protocol specification`__

 __ http://wiki.theory.org/index.php/BitTorrentSpecification

-All values are sent in network byte order (big endian).
+All values are sent in network byte order (big-endian).
 The sizes are specified with ANSI-C standard types.

 If no response to a request is received within 15 seconds, resend